RedisTimeSeries/RedisTimeSeries/docs/commands/ts.revrange.md

 - `LATEST` (since RedisTimeSeries v1.8)

-  When the time series is a compaction: With `LATEST`, TS.REVRANGE will also report the compacted value of the latest (possibly partial) bucket (given that that bucket start times falls within [fromTimestamp, toTimestamp] and that the bucket is not empty).
+  When the time series is a compaction: With `LATEST`, TS.REVRANGE will also report the compacted value of the latest (possibly partial) bucket (given that that bucket start time falls within [fromTimestamp, toTimestamp]).
 Without `LATEST`, TS.REVRANGE will not report the latest (possibly partial) bucket.
 When the series is not a compaction: `LATEST` is ignored.

   The data in the latest bucket of a compaction is possibly partial.
 A bucket is 'closed' and compacted only upon arrival of a new sample that 'opens' a 'new latest' bucket.
 There are cases, however, when the compacted value of the latest (possibly partial) bucket is also required.
 When so, `LATEST` can be used.